 CD’s didn’t last forever

 Can you remember when computer files were saved on a CD?
 Can you open one now?
-It’s not very likely you can open a CD on a computer now.
-Firstly, they just deteriorated or got scratched.
-Secondly, new computers don’t have CD drives.
+It’s not likely you can open a CD on a computer now.
+First, they just deteriorated or got scratched.
+Second, new computers don’t have CD drives.

-Only ten years ago, wedding photographers were providing Brides and Grooms with CD’s for wedding phootgraphs, and thats is why you need to back up your wedding photographs properly.
+Only ten years ago, wedding photographers were providing Brides and Grooms with CDs for wedding photographs, and that is why you need to back up your wedding photographs properly.

 What you need to do

-There are a few simple rule for backups if you want to be 100% sure your images are being looked after long term.
+There are a few simple rules for backups if you want to be 100% sure your images are being looked after long term.

 - Backups need to be checked